Zeebrow/dcabot/README.md

 Meanwhile, Gemini API charges a taker fee of 0.35% - That's $0.0175.
 And that's the highest the fee goes.
 Wow.

+I could use Robinhood for "free crypto trades", but you don't actually own any crypto you buy with their platform.
+I'm not about that.

 ## Plan
 - Use bot to daily buy $X of crypto
 - Periodically add USD from bank